-At the 31 March 2020 the Authority had reserves of £9.755m (£10.837m as at 31 March 2019), which consisted of the following amounts:
+At the 31 March 2023 the Authority had reserves of £12.744m (£12.555m as at 31 March 2022), which consisted of the following amounts:

-- Earmarked Capital Reserves £0.852m these reserves are fully committed to supporting the approved Capital Investment Programme. - Budget Support Fund £4.533m this reserves earmarked to manage potential financial risks in 2020/21 and future years arising from a range of potential changes to future funding and the costs of providing services.
-There is also a risk that pay awards are higher than forecast, or an increase in employer's pension contributions. - Earmarked Revenue Reserves £2.818m these reserves are fully committed to fund a range of one-off initiatives; - Unearmarked General Fund Reserve £1.552m the reserve is held to meet any unforeseen circumstances that may arise.
+- Earmarked Capital Reserves £3.706m this reserve is fully committed to supporting the approved Capital Investment Programme. - Budget Support Fund £3.207m this reserve is earmarked to manage potential financial risks in 2023/24 and future years arising from a range of potential changes to future funding and the costs of providing services.
+There is also a risk that pay awards are higher than forecast, or a reduction to the pension grant. - Covid Collection Fund Deficit Reserve £0.599m this reserve is earmarked to offset a forecast Collection Fund deficit from an increase in Local Council Tax Support households from the economic impact of Covid.
+This will avoid the income reduction impacting on services. - Earmarked Revenue Reserves £3.595m these reserves are fully committed to fund a range of one-off initiatives. - Unearmarked General Fund Reserve £1.637m the reserve is held to meet any unforeseen circumstances that may arise.
 The value of this reserve reflects a risk assessment of potential financial risks facing the Authority and equates to approximately 6% of the Authority's on-going revenue budget.
 In view of the increasingly challenging financial position facing the Authority this level of uncommitted reserve is prudent.

-Analysis of Usable Reserves as at 31 March 2020 - Total £9.755m
+Analysis of Usable Reserves as at 31 March 2023 - Total £12.744m

-Unusable Reserves as at 31^{st} March 2020 are £427.965m (£461.418m at 31^{st} March 2019).
-The movement in Unusable Reserves is shown in Note 24, with the decrease in deficit largely attributable to the decrease in the Pension Reserve.
-This is owing to the revised actuarial valuation.
+Unusable Reserves as at 31st March 2023 are £327.596m (£469.009m at 31st March 2022).
+The movement in Unusable Reserves is shown in Note 24, with the change largely attributable to the revised actuarial valuation in relation to the Pension Reserve.